sanjay-codez/PresenceProctorAI/README.md

 **Usage**
 Open main.py in your preferred Python editor or IDE.

-Modify the username and password variables in main.py with your desired credentials:

-username = "your_username"
-password = "your_password"
-Run main.py:

 Upon running main.py, you will be prompted to enter your username and password.
 Use the credentials you specified in step 2.